DesperatePeter/starsector-advanced-weapon-control/README.md

         // apply other effects your hullmod might have below this, as usual }

-    // override remaining methods as usual
+    // override other methods as required, as per usual
     // [...]
 }
 ```